 Summary: How to Study for SAT Subject Tests

-If you want to get top scores, you’ll have to understand how to prepare for SAT Subject Tests.
-Follow these five steps in order to be well prepared for any exam:
+If you want to get top scores, you have to understand how to prepare for SAT Subject Tests.
+Follow these five steps in order to be well prepared for any Subject Test:

-Also remember to use your practice tests effectively, practice active studying, and focus most of your time in the areas where you need to make the biggest improvements.
+Additionally, remember to use your practice tests effectively, practice active studying, and focus most of your time on the areas you need to make the biggest improvements in.

 Wondering how to register for an SAT Subject Test?
-Our step-by-step guide will walk you through everything you need to know!
+Our step-by-step guide walks you through everything you need to know to get started.

-Which is more important, AP tests or SAT Subject Tests?
-Learn how the two compare and which exams you should spend more time preparing for.
+Which is more important: AP tests or SAT Subject Tests?
+Learn how the two tests compare and which exams you should spend more time preparing for.

-Not sure whether to take the Math 1 or Math 2 Subject Test?
-Our guide explains the differences between the two exams and helps you decide which test to take.
+Not sure whether to take the Math Level 1 or Math Level 2 Subject Test?
+Our guide explains the differences between the two exams and helps you decide which one to take.